elevationsoftware/ecuss/README.md

 ** Bring Your Own Browser (BYOB) was introduced in CUSS 1.5 but most CUSS Libraries still require a Java applet and hence restrict you to Chrome 44 and below.  **The Elevated ECUSS library uses a Java Fat Client proxy serving a REST API that lets you use any of the latest browsers.**

+## USE CHROME - Internet Explorer is Dead

+Microsoft never had the capability to keep up with Google in the browser market.
+In fact, Microsoft's reboot of their browser has officially died late last year and is being re-imagined with the Chromium at it's core.
+Let me restate that loudly:

+`MICROSOFT IS BASING ITS FUTURE BROWSER OFFERING ON THE CHROMIUM PROJECT.`

+There's a simple message to take away here folks:

+**Just base all your kiosk applications on Chrome!**

+The kiosk market share for CUSS 1.2, which only offered IE6, comprises of less than 1% of the market these days.
+Chrome 27 is quite capable and Chrome beyond version 30 really has a decent API.
+Develop your graceful degradation/progressive enhancement strategy and don't be afraid to build kiosk experiences that rival modern web apps!

 ## Older Browsers - Graceful Degradation